Neanderthals’ Extinction: International Trade Analysis

 Advantages: Obtaining products and raw materials that are lacking in the home locations.

-Disadvantages: Spreading ‘problems’ via the mechanism of International Trade, such as spreading ‘bad products’ that lead to regional disappointing or spreading ‘bad raw materials’ that have bad health implications, as well as spreading illness or disease or pandemic via the trade persons that move from one location to another.
+Disadvantages: Spreading ‘problems’ via the mechanism of International Trade, such as spreading ‘bad products’ that can lead to regional disappointment or spreading ‘bad raw materials’ that have bad health implications, as well as spreading illness, disease or pandemics via the ‘Trade Persons’ that move from one location to another.

 Neanderthals’ International Trade before 250,000 to 50,000 years ago (Middle Palaeolithic)

-The Intelligence that needed for Carrying out International Trade:
+The Intelligence that is needed for Carrying Out International Trade

 What are the advantages of these better products compared to what I have today?